-The keyframes will be shown for the selected parameters as green marks, meanwhile the animated segments will be drawn as light blue segments, corresponding to the above color hints.
+In th time bar, the keyframes will be shown for the selected parameters as green marks.
+Meanwhile the animated segments will be drawn as light blue segments, thus corresponding to the same color hints.

 QUESTION: What is the Bake In Output Camera ?

 Answer: Whenever you move the horizon, MistikaVR does it by changing the yaw, pitch and roll parameters on the “Output Camera”.
 The Bake in Output Camera clears this parameters by adding them to the control parameters of the Input cameras instead.
-The rendered images will be the same, but it is useful in order to stablish your preferred horizon settings "by default".
-For example if you want to experiment and easily come back later to it, or if you plan to animate it or do scripting with the metadata files.
+The rendered images will be the same, but it can be useful to do it in order to stablish your new preferred horizon settings "by default".
+For example if you want to experiment and easily come back later to that settings, or if you plan to animate it or do scripting with the metadata files.

 Recent questions from advanced users:

-QUESTION: How to increase RAM cache for more interactivity and for realtime playbacks
+QUESTION: How to increase RAM cache for more interactivity and faster playbacks